If you bake sourdough, you've probably been told this sentence at least once:

 Stop Treating Discard Like Trash

-Sourdough discard isn’t a failure.
-It’s feedback.
+Sourdough discard is not a failure.
+It's feedback.

 Once you stop treating feeding as a ritual and start treating it as a calculation, sourdough becomes cheaper, calmer, and far more predictable.